 It is not known exactly what causes a frozen shoulder, however it is thought that the lining of the joint (the capsule) becomes inflamed, which causes scar tissue to form.
 This leaves less room for the humerus or arm bone to move, hence restricting the movement of the joint.

-The increased prevalence amongst diabetics (particularly insulin-dependent diabetics) may be due to glucose molecules sticking to the collagen fibres in the joint capsule, which causes stiffness.
+The increased prevalence among diabetics (particularly insulin-dependent diabetics) may be due to glucose molecules sticking to the collagen fibres in the joint capsule, which causes stiffness.
 For this reason, diabetics are more likely to have both shoulders affected.
-Hormonal changes may be responsible for the higher incidence amongst women, particularly due to the increased prevalence around the menopausal period.
+Hormonal changes may be responsible for the higher incidence among women, particularly due to the increased prevalence around the menopausal period.

 Some studies have shown that poor posture, particularly rounded shoulders, can cause shortening of one of the ligaments of the shoulder, which may also contribute to this condition.
 Also, prolonged immobility (such as after a fracture) may cause this condition to develop.